Understand how Bengal organizes content, processes files, and generates sites.

 content/docs/_index.md → /docs/

-Templates wrap content in HTML:
+Templates wrap content in HTML.
+Bengal provides 80+ template helpers:

 page.content + single.html → final HTML

-Static files are copied and optionally processed:
+Static files are copied, optimized, and fingerprinted for cache-busting:

 Tip

 Start simple: Most sites only need pages and a theme.
-Add sections when you need grouping, bundles when you need co-located assets.
+Add sections when you need grouping, leaf bundles when you need co-located assets.